nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

 ```

 #### registerAPI (registration module)
-After the handshake with the ServiceManager is successful, the RegisterAPI request is sent to the ServiceManager to complete the registration.
-The ServiceManager will obtain the connection information and interface method of the module through this request, and determine whether the module meets the normal working conditions by analyzing whether the dependent module of the module exists.
+After the handshake with the ServiceManager is successful, the RegisterAPI request is sent by the registering module to the ServiceManager to complete the registration.
+The ServiceManager will obtain the connection information and interface method of the module through this request.
+The ServiceManager determines whether the registering module meets the normal working conditions by analyzing whether it's provided list of "dependency" module(s) exist.
+(See example.)

 Example: